liangc40/ID2223_Sentiment_Analysis_Project/README.md

 A feature pipeline that insert features and labels into our serverless model.
 Specifically, we created our feature group with a specified name, version, primary key, etc. Then insert the sentiment analysis dataflow into our feature group.

 ### sentiment-training-pipeline.py
 It reads training data with a Feature View from Hopsworks, packages the data into data loaders, creates a sentiment classifier based on the BERT model. and trains our model.
-The final weights of the model is saved on HuggingFace model hub.
+The final weights of the model are saved on HuggingFace model hub.
 URL: https://huggingface.co/liangc40/sentiment_analysis

 ### sentiment analysis batch inference pipeline